phatblat/reflog/www/_drafts/mac-server-setup.markdown

 ![](/images/mac-server-setup-energysaver.jpg "Energy Saver system preferences pane")

-This is a screenshot from my Mac mini which @macminicolo was kind enough to set these settings up like this for me.
+This is a screenshot from my Mac mini which @macminicolo was kind enough to set up like this for me.

 ## Reading Values from the Command Line